-Increasing user limits beyond these values will not make any difference.
+Increasing user limits beyond these values does not make any difference.
 If your broker processes regularly reach these sizes, consider spreading your message flows across more execution groups to reduce the size of each one below these limits.

-2. On AIX, WebSphere Message Broker limits 32-bit DataFlowEngines to four 256 MB memory segments, that is, 1 GB.
-Normally DataFlowEngine processes do not require more than 1 GB of the AIX address space, so the DataFlowEngine executable file is linked so as to have a default address space of four segments.
-However, it is possible to extend the size of the AIX address space available to the DataFlowEngine process by increasing the number of 256 MB memory segments available to it.
+2. On AIX, WebSphere Message Broker limits 32-bit DataFlowEngines to four 256 MB memory segments; that is, 1 GB.
+Normally DataFlowEngine processes do not require more than 1 GB of the AIX address space, therefore the DataFlowEngine executable file is linked to have a default address space of four segments.
+However, you can extend the size of the AIX address space available to the DataFlowEngine process by increasing the number of 256 MB memory segments available to it.
 You can patch the DataFlowEngine to use more memory segments using the following shell command:

-/usr/bin/echo '\0140\0\0 '|dd of=executable_file_name bs=4 count=1 seek=19 conv=notrunc ldedit -b maxdata:0x60000000 DataFlowEngine
+/usr/bin/echo '\0140\0\0 '|dd of=executable\file\name bs=4 count=1 seek=19 conv=notrunc ldedit -b maxdata:0x60000000 DataFlowEngine

-This creates a version of the DataFlowEngine that uses six segments (that is, 1.5 GB).
+This command creates a version of the DataFlowEngine that uses six segments; that is, 1.5 GB.